BlueManedHawk/Ex-Nihilo/docs/PLANS.md

 	- [ ] Number 6 will be the audio of some bodies of water.
 This will have a variant from inside the bodies of water instead.
 	- [ ] Number 7 will be a recording of crying.
 	- [ ] Number 4 and Number 5 will be on the same ROMMMM.
 Number 4 will be a series of short jokes, and Number 5 will be a single long joke.
 This ROMMMM will have a variant in which the jokes are cheesier.
+	- [ ] Number 2 will be a recording of a battle.
 	- [ ] _Number Eleven:  The End of It All_ will be a very long, single-movement piece of actual music detailing the fall of something incredible.
 	- [ ] Number 13 will be a piece of music made up of the game's sound files.
 - [ ] _Çoʔsap_ will be a series of remixes of certain movements of the background music.